 How would it be to know how the rich banana fruit, a complete food reached your plate right from the farm with a QR code scan?
+The supply chain being fragmented and complicated has a number of challenges that mandates the need for traceability in the banana supply chain.

 Bananas are one of the most favorite, popular and cheapest fruits in the world.
 A wide variety of bananas are found in supermarkets, groceries, and markets across the world.
 The consumption is largest in North America, East Asia, and Europe.
 They are the fourth most commonly traded agriculture product.